RANK #64 / 1001 NAT · #4 / 22 MO · POP 77,032

 Source: public records, news, corporate announcements.
 Amounts are estimates where noted.

-Cole County ranks #95 out of 996 U.S. counties on the Boom Town Index with a score of 90/100, putting it in the top tier nationally.
-Job growth of +1.6% and a median household income of $70,667 point to a county with active economic momentum.
+Cole County ranks #64 out of 1001 U.S. counties on the Boom Town Index with a score of 94/100, placing it in the top tier nationally.
+Median household income is $74,876 and the underlying growth metrics (housing, migration, income) hold up against peer counties.